From linguistics to archaeology, anthropology is the study of humankind, past and present, and the origin of all cross cultural studies.

 “In order to study psychological phenomena cross-culturally, it is necessary to understand the different types of family in cultures throughout the world and also how family types are related to cultural features of societies.”

-Family structures are the blueprint for societal structures, as well as mentality.
+Family structures are the blueprint for societal structures.
 This is why some knowledge of family values and norms will gain you significant headway when managing across cultures.

 Sex is also on the mind of many an anthropologist.
 Although, according to The Cross-Cultural Study of Human Sexuality, “Anthropology has long had a love-hate relationship [with it].”